Bohdan X: Radio presenter

 An independent FM radio station was established at RMIT University in central Melbourne in 1976.
 It became 3RRR, as a community radio station.
 In 1978 Bohdan joined the station and began broadcasting a show, Punk with Bohdan X, according to Mark Phillips in Radio City, the program was a "mix of punk and new wave music, along with his unprofessional, shambolic style of announcing, quickly brought him to cult status among the station’s presenters".
 The shift to broadcasting from being a musician was "better than being in a bloody band, married to blokes who moan all the time".
 He was suspended for six months after playing the Sex Pistols' B-side track, "Friggin' in the Rigging" (February 1978), which uses the expletive, fuck.

 Bohdan lasted on 3RRR for 17 years and, when interviewed in November 2006, he reflected on being a radio presenter telling Larissa Dubecki of The Age, "I said I wanted a punk show.
 Greig Pickhaver (later known as the comic HG Nelson) said to come down.
 They got me to come in at 11am and I was on air that afternoon.
 Volunteers were a lot harder to come by in those days.
 But I fitted right in; it was like a family".
 In 1995, the manager, Steven Walker, tried to move Bohdan from his Friday night broadcasting slot – he denounced Walker on-air before turning the power off and vacating the studio, leaving the station off air for over half an hour.

-Post-radio

-Bohdan has a phone-in slot on 3RRR's Vital Bits show on Saturday mornings, where he reports on his life as a sometime accountant, landscape gardener, taxi driver, farmer, and man of the people.
-On the state of the environment, in Mar 2008, he opined "even the dumb bastards are starting to realise something's wrong".
-The segment is notorious for Bohdan's railing against the modern world.
+Later career

 Bohdan resided in Ballarat after leaving Melbourne.
 He had qualified with a Diploma in Horticulture from Burnley Horticultural College in 1985, starting a landscaping business in 2000 (wound up, 2020).
-He worked in Victoria and also in Tennant Creek, NT in the mid 2000s.
+He worked in Victoria and also in Tennant Creek, NT in the mid-2000s.

+Since at least 2012 and as of 2024 Bohdan has a phone-in slot on 3RRR's Vital Bits show on Saturday mornings, where he reports on his life as a sometime accountant, landscape gardener, taxi driver, farmer, and man of the people.